-Martin Kriewaldt chairs the Remuneration Committee and serves on the Audit and Risk Committee and Nomination Committee.
-Martin is a Non-executive Director of ASX listed BrisConnections Unit Trusts and Non-executive Chairman of unlisted Hyne Timber.
-Martin is a former partner of law firm Allen Allen and Hemsley (now Allens), specialising in banking and insurance law.
+During the year and until his retirement, Martin Kriewaldt served as Chairman of the Remuneration Committee and a member of the Audit and Risk Committee and Nomination Committee.
+Martin is Non-executive Chairman of unlisted Hyne Timber and InterioCo, and a Non-executive Director of unlisted Golding Contractors and Prime Pacific Seafood.
+Martin was formerly a lawyer, specialising in banking and insurance law.
 Martin has served as Chairman of Suncorp Insurance and Finance, Infratil Ltd and Opera Queensland and director of numerous ASX listed companies.
 He is the former Queensland President of the Australian Institute of Company Directors.